-- Escrow letter from a Third party (i.e., Title/Escrow company and not related to seller/builder) along with evidence the funds have cleared from the borrower's account. - Copy of the check written out to the escrow company plus clearance from the borrower's account. - If the wire is going out from the borrower's account and it is clearly going to the escrow company, this can be accepted as standalone documentation.
+- Escrow letter from a deposit holder along with evidence the funds have cleared from the borrower's account. - Copy of the borrower's cancelled check written out to the deposit holder plus clearance from the borrower's account. - If the wire is going out from the borrower's account and it is clearly going to the escrow company, this can be accepted as standalone documentation.
 If the deduction is a generic "wire transfer", then a copy of the wire receipt or receipt from escrow is required.